International Travel Assistance and Medical Coverage

 If you have a pre-trip medical or security-related question, please call the 24-hour International SOS Assistance Center at +1-215-942-8478.
 The alarm center is staffed by doctors, logistics coordinators, and security experts and can provide medical advice, information on travel in your location, or detailed security and safety reports for your destination country and region.

 It is recommended to download the International SOS Assistance App to the device you will use while abroad before your trip starts.
-You can download the app by searching for "International SOS" in your preferred app store or by visiting https://www.internationalsos.com/assistance-app.
+Download the International SOS app here, or search for "International SOS" in your preferred app store.

 It is best to register with your Tufts email address and to enter the Tufts member ID: 11BCPS000093.